hiroshi-manabe/darts-clone-java/README.md

 Caveats:

 1. "Keys must not contain zeros" means you cannot put UTF-16 string (Java String) represented in byte array.
 1. Maybe you want to use UTF-8 string represented in byte arrays.
 That is basically a good idea.
 But if you do so, be sure to sort the keys AFTER converting to UTF-8, not before.
-The sort order may change before converting from String and after converting into UTF-8 byte arrays.
+The sort order may change before converting from String and after converting to UTF-8 byte arrays.

 LICENSE
 -------